marco-ht/so_long/README.md

 - **Program Name:** `so_long`
 - **Goal:** The player's objective is to collect all collectibles and then reach the exit using the shortest route.
 - **Controls:**
-  - Movement must be controlled with **W, A, S, D** (or alternatively with ZQSD or arrow keys).
+  - Movement must be controlled with **W, A, S, D**.
-  - The game is top-down (or profile view) and non-real-time.
+  - The game is top-down view and non-real-time.
   - The current number of moves should be printed in the shell on every movement.
 - **Movement Constraints:**
   - The player must not be able to move into walls.